Are you fed up with noise pollution entering your home and disrupting your life? If so, you are not alone.

 In recent years noise complaints have soared, and with national housebuilders using little more than timber and plaster to separate rooms, it’s no surprise that the soundproofing industry is booming, so to speak.

 But how much does it cost to soundproof a wall?
-What options are there and how effective are they?
+What options are available and how effective are they?

 Whether your issue is with an external or internal wall, we think you’ll find our guide insightful.